liya2017/axon-docs/docs/api/latest_version.md

 ```

 ### Method `web3_sha3`

 * `web3_sha3(data)`
     * `data`: [`Hex`](#type-Hex)
 * result: [`Hash`](#type-Hash)

 Returns Keccak-256 (not the standardized SHA3-256) of the given data.

 #### Params

-*   `data` - the data to convert into a SHA3 hash
+* `data` - the data to convert into a SHA3 hash.

 #### Returns

 DATA - The SHA3 result of the given string.

 #### Examples

 Request

 ```
 {